 Congresswoman Trahan attending her first Veterans Advisory Council planning meeting.

-Preventing Crimes Against Veterans Act of 2019
+Preventing Crimes Against Veterans Act

 Veterans Exposed to Toxic PFAS Act (VET PFAS Act)

 Congresswoman Trahan is a cosponsor and strong supporter of the Veterans Exposed to Toxic PFAS Act.
 This bill would give health and disability benefits to veterans and their families exposed to the harmful PFAS chemicals, which are commonly found on military installations both domestic and abroad.

 Congresswoman Trahan recognizes the importance of reliable access to child care for veterans when they have VA medical appointments, which is why she voted for the Veterans’ Access to Child Care Act.
 This bill expands and makes permanent the popular pilot program which enables veterans’ access to child care at VA medical facilities during their appointments.
 The program has already provided care for more than 10,000 children of veterans

 Congresswoman Trahan is a cosponsor of the Dental Care for Veterans Act.
 This bill phases in long overdue eligibility for veterans enrolled in the Department of Veterans Affairs (VA) health care to receive dental care as a part of their medical benefits package.

 Homeless Veteran Families Act

 Congresswoman Trahan is passionate about making sure veterans have the resources they need and are cared for when they return from serving our nation.